Council & Committees

 Dr. Holland is mom to a vibrant pre-schooler and two dogs.
 She and her husband are imminently expecting another child.
 Together, they hike, camp, kayak, ski, and travel, experiencing as much of their home province of Nova Scotia, and the wider world, as they possibly can.

-Dr. Holland was elected to council in 2019, and currently sits on the Executive and Investigation Committees.
+Dr. Holland was elected to council in 2019, and currently sits on the Executive and Professional Standards committees.

-Dr. Patrick Holland – Maritime Resident Doctors Appointee
+Dr. Kathleen MacMillan – Maritime Resident Doctors Appointee

 Dr. Mutiat Sulyman